AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
  </tbody>
 </table>

 **Example:** In this workflow, the document to sign (previously downloaded from Workfront) is uploaded as a transient document.

 ![](assets/sign-example-1-350x308.png)

 The Upload document modules gives the document an Adobe Acrobat Sign ID that can be referenced in later modules.
-When the agreement is created, the uploaded document's ID is included in the Files to send field.
+When the agreement is created, the uploaded document's ID is included in the [!UICONTROL Files to send] field.

 ![](assets/sign-example-2-350x356.png)